ansible/awx/.github/ISSUE_TEMPLATE.md

 <!---
 The Ansible community is highly committed to the security of our open source projects.
-Security concerns can be reported directly by email to security@ansible.com.
-For more information, see https://www.ansible.com/security
+Security concerns should be reported directly by email to security@ansible.com.
+For more information on the Ansible community's practices regarding responsible disclosure, see https://www.ansible.com/security
 -->